• Art magazine

 Medical studies and artistic engagement

-From 1922 Frida Kahlo visited the famous Escuela Nacional Preparatoria in Mexico City to prepare for a medical studies.
-At that time, emancipated women sought professions that were previously male domains.
+From 1922, Frida Kahlo attended the renowned Escuela Nacional Preparatoria in Mexico City to prepare for medical studies.
+At that time, emancipated women were striving to enter professions that had previously been male domains.

-Frida Kahlo was one of the first young women admitted to this studies.
+Frida Kahlo was among the first young women admitted to this course of study.
 During this first wave of emancipation, strong women became role models for the younger generation.
-Frida Kahlo met Diego Rivera (1886-1957) at the university in 1922, who designed the murals "Creation" for the auditorium.
+At the university, Frida Kahlo met Diego Rivera (1886-1957) in 1922, who created the mural "Creation" for the main hall.

-“Los Cachuchas” group and began a relationship with Alejandro Gómez Arias, the leader of this group.
-In 1923 Frida Kahlo met the photographer and actress Tina Modotti (1896-1942) and made friends with her.
-Two years later, she started training with the graphic artist Fernando Fernándesz, who works with her father.
-Alejandro Gómez immortalized in a portrait.
+At college, she joined the group “Los Cachuchas” and began a relationship with Alejandro Gómez Arias, the group's leader.
+In 1923, Frida Kahlo met and befriended the photographer and actress Tina Modotti (1896–1942).
+Two years later, she began an apprenticeship with the graphic artist Fernando Fernández, who worked with her father.
+In 1928, the artist immortalized Alejandro Gómez Arias in a portrait.

 Tragic bus accident

-In September 1925, a terrible event took the life of Frida Kahlo.
-She and her friend were on a bus that had a very bad accident.
-After that, she often had to go to the hospital, undergo operations and endure a lot of agony.
+In September 1925, a terrible event claimed Frida Kahlo's life.
+She and a friend were on a bus that was involved in a very serious accident.
+Afterwards, she frequently had to go to the hospital, undergo operations, and endure much suffering.

-But she could learn how to run again.
-But she could no longer study medicine.
-So she gave up her dream of becoming a doctor and devoted her all the time to paint.
-She recovered in her “Casa Azul” in Mexico City after the accident.
+But she was able to learn to walk again.
+However, she could no longer study medicine.
+Therefore, she gave up her dream of becoming a doctor and devoted all her time to painting.
+She recovered after the accident at her "Casa Azul" in Mexico City.

-Self -portraits of Frida Kahlo, exhibited in the Museo Delle Culture di Milano
+Self-portraits by Frida Kahlo, exhibited at the Museo delle Culture di Milano

-Self-portraits by Frida Kahlo, exhibited in the Museo Delle Culture di Milano
+Self-portraits by Frida Kahlo, exhibited at the Museo delle Culture di Milano

-Self -portrait (1941) by Frida Kahlo, exhibited in the Museo Delle Culture di Milano
+Self-portrait (1941) by Frida Kahlo, exhibited at the Museo delle Culture di Milano

-Self-portrait (1941) by Frida Kahlo, exhibited in the Museo Delle Culture di Milano
+Self-portrait (1941) by Frida Kahlo, exhibited at the Museo delle Culture di Milano

-Self -portrait discovered them as a suitable medium to find their own identity and describe social conditions.
-From then on, she expressed her personality in her clothing.
-She wore the Tehuana costume, which can be seen in numerous of her works.
+She discovered self-portraiture as a suitable medium for finding her own identity and describing social conditions.
+From then on, she expressed her personality through her clothing.
+She wore the Tehuana costume, which can be seen in many of her works.

-"I paint myself because I spend a lot of time alone and because I am the motive that I know best",
+“I paint myself because I spend a lot of time alone and because I am the subject I know best.”,

 Portrait of the Mexican painter Frida Kahlo, recorded by her father (1932)